Making childhood memories and having long-standing traditions have always been so important to me.

 I remember playing at those parks on hot summer evenings while my dad played softball at the nearby baseball field.
 I can still picture the huge metal slide my siblings and I would run to as soon as we got there- oh the joy it brought us!

 Now that I’m a mom I see that same joy in my daughter’s faces as they conquer the playgrounds near our home.
-The first time my daughter successfully crossed the monkey bars was at our local Landscape Structure’s Playground and it was one of the proudest moments in her young life.
+The first time my daughter successfully crossed the monkey bars was at our local playground, and it was one of the proudest moments in her young life.
 She was so excited and she felt such an accomplishment that only those monkey bars could bring.

 What I love most about playgrounds is how they force my children to be imaginative!